-Today’s parents are looking for a lot more than ‘what’s the closest childcare provider’ – they are seeking out centers who provide quality care, they are considering curriculum choices, and are looking to stay connected to their child’s development and growth.
+In this day and age, parents are looking for a lot more than what’s the closest childcare provider to their home.
+They are seeking out centers that provide high-quality care, are considering curriculum choices, and are looking to stay connected to their child’s development and growth.

 So – how do you stand out from the competition?
 How do you attract more parents to your center?
-I’ve put together 5 steps to fuel your childcare center’s marketing strategy.
+I’ve put together five steps to fuel your childcare center’s marketing strategy.

-The first thing you’ll want to do is take out a blank piece of paper (or use our childcare marketing strategy template) and start to write down what makes your center special.
+The first thing you’ll want to do is take out a blank piece of paper (or use our childcare marketing checklist) and start to write down what makes your center special.
 Think from the perspective of the parent and answer the following questions:

 - Why would a parent choose your center?